digitalsurgn/PyExchangePasswordSpray/README.md

 * Set a delay between each password spray.
 * Use user & password list from a txt file
 * Multi-threading support
+* Accept --delay and --jitter as the only delay variables for controlling time between requests.
+* Generate random delays for each request.

 ### Usage